McKinsey 7S Framework: In Search of Excellence

 The work of Peters, Waterman, Athos, and Pascale leading up to the widely successful In Search of Excellence, not only elaborated the eight themes that would form each chapter, but also the 7 S's frame the different ways in which the firms profiled in the book were "excellent."

 The Art of Japanese Management

 Athos and Pascale, although not named as co-authors of the 1982 publication of In Search of Excellence, published their own study in a 1981 book titled The Art of Japanese Management.
 This book used the 7S Framework to compare the Japanese firm Matsushita with the American company ITT.
 Just as Peters emphasized throughout his writing, the important distinction between American and Japanese management was not the so-called "hard" technical aspects of organization, but rather the "soft" cultural aspects.

 Objective

-To analyze how well an organization is positioned to achieve its intended objective.
+The framework aims to analyze how well an organization is positioned to achieve its intended objective.
+Its central premise is that organisation is not determined by structure alone, but six other factors all need to be considered.
+Among these seven "interdependent elements", three "hard" elements are considered easily identifiable, while four "soft" elements are harder to describe.